nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 constructor.
 If the `<userAction>` is null or incorrect, an `InvalidCommandException` will be thrown.

 Currently, the exercise related feature is limited to `exercise /list` only.
 Therefore, the `keywords` mentioned can be ignored for now, and the only supported `userAction` is `/list`.
-However, more exciting exercise related features are expected to be delivered in future iterations, and we currently have set the framework to implement these features in the future.
-Thus, we hva a standalone section specifically kept for exercise related features.
+However, more exciting exercise-related features are expected to be delivered in future iterations, and we currently have set the framework to implement these features in the future.
+Thus, we have this standalone section specifically kept for exercise-related features.

 ---